hessamarbab/x9/README.md

 * `--ssl` — Force HTTPS.
 If a URL is `http://`, the tool will convert it to `https://` before sending.
 * `-sg STRATEGY [STRATEGY ...]` — URL generation strategies.
 Possible values:

-  * `ignore` — skip parameters that are not present in the URL (i.e., only test parameters where `{PARAM}` placeholder exists).
+  * `ignore` — skip parameters that are not present in the URL (i.e., only test parameters where the `{PARAM}` placeholder exists).
 Good when you want to only test specific injection points.
   * `normal` — standard generation: append or replace parameters on the URL using each parameter individually.
   * `combine` — combine multiple parameters in a single request according to `--chunk-size`.
 Useful to test interactions between parameters.

-  You can pass one or multiple strategies (e.g. `-sg normal combine`); the tool will run them in order.
+  You can pass one or multiple strategies (e.g., `-sg normal combine`); the tool will run them in order.

 > The help text may show repeated strategy names; treat them as single tokens `ignore`, `normal`, `combine`.